Into the Woods

 At this point, the show takes on a rapid pace.

 Cinderella tells her mother her wish and is given a fancy dress and slippers to wear to the ball.
-While walking through the Woods to market, Jack encounters a Mysterious Man who tells Jack his cow is only worth a sack of beans.
-Little Red Ridinghood meets a Wolf who targets her and her grandmother as his next meal ("Hello, Little Girl").
-The Baker appears and is concerned harm will come to Little Red Ridinghood.
+While walking through the Woods to market, Jack encounters a Mysterious Man, who tells Jack that his cow is only worth a sack of beans.
+Little Red Ridinghood meets a Wolf, who targets her and her grandmother as his next meal ("Hello, Little Girl").
+The Baker appears and is concerned that harm will come to Little Red Ridinghood.
 The Witch warns him not to worry about the child's welfare; his task is simply to steal her cape.
 We hear the sound of a woman singing in the distance; it is the voice of the Baker's lost sister, Rapunzel.

 As the Baker struggles to remember the four objects on his list, his Wife appears, with another offer to help him.
 They argue about her presence as they encounter Jack and his cow, a beast like the one the Witch has demanded.
 The Baker's Wife persuades Jack to sell the cow for five of their beans (which leaves them with one remaining bean).
-After Jack sings a sad farewell to the cow ("I Guess This Is Goodbye"), the Baker is upset they used deceit to acquire the animal.
-The Baker's Wife insists they did Jack a favor. ("Maybe They're Magic").
-She says you have to go after what you want and not hesitate.
-The Baker sends his wife home with the cow and continues on his way, as Rapunzel sings again.
+After Jack sings a sad farewell to the cow ("I Guess This Is Goodbye"), the Baker is upset that they used deceit to acquire the animal.
+The Baker's Wife insists that they did Jack a favor. ("Maybe They're Magic").
+She says: you have to go after what you want and not hesitate.
+The Baker sends his wife home with the cow and continues on his way as Rapunzel sings again.

 The Witch visits Rapunzel at the tower where she is kept prisoner.
 A handsome prince sees the Witch climb Rapunzel's hair and decides to try it himself the following day.

 Jack's Mother is furious with him for selling their cow for five seemingly worthless beans and she throws them away.
 The Baker's Wife, leading Milky-White through the forest, encounters Cinderella, who is running from the Prince (the brother, coincidentally, of the prince who is smitten with Rapunzel) and his Steward.
-When Cinderella reveals she isn't sure she wants the Prince, the Baker's Wife thinks she is being very foolish ("A Very Nice Prince.")
+When Cinderella reveals that she isn't sure she wants the Prince, the Baker's Wife thinks she is being very foolish ("A Very Nice Prince.")
 The Baker's Wife tries to take one of Cinderella's gold shoes, but is forced to chase after the runaway cow instead.

 The next morning the characters realize one midnight has gone and they have not realized their wishes.
 Jack discovers a beanstalk has grown up overnight.